Occupation in Context PG (9070.3)

 It is expected that students will have basic word processing skills, an ability to use databases to search for journal articles, and to regularly access their UC email account and Canvas daily.
 Canvas is an online learning site, which provides students with access to readings and learning activities.

-Lecturers will communicate with all students via their UC email account and Canvas.
+Academic staff will communicate with all students via their UC email account and Canvas.
 It is the students' responsibility to regularly check their email and Canvas for messages, information and or instructions.

 Work placement, internships or practicums